didge/VirtualBox-Clone-Backup/README.md

 * Added `--backupmode start` options which starts the VM immediately after snapshotting.

 ## How I Like to Use VBCB
-For decades, I've been getting by with running a physical PC as my 'main' PC with only ad hoc backup using disk images and Carbonite.
-Mostly, I avoided data loss simply by replacing my hardware every 3-5 years.
-Until it didn't.
-Now, superfast PCs are relatively cheap, I can now work with a virtual PC that is

-I've been very lucky during that
 When I want to make a backup of a VM, I like to shutdown the VM, then make a backup using the `--backupmode start` option.
 This results in a very fast snapshot and allows VBCB to concurrently launch the Current VM while cloning the snapshot, minimizing downtime.

 ## Table of Contents